-The Woodrow Wilson Teaching Fellowship seeks to attract talented, committed individuals with backgrounds in the STEM fields—science, technology, engineering, and mathematics—into teaching in high-need secondary schools in Georgia and Pennsylvania.
-The Fellowship has also prepared over a thousand teachers in Indiana, Michigan, New Jersey, and Ohio.
+The Fellowship has also prepared over a thousand teachers in Georgia, Indiana, Michigan, New Jersey, and Ohio.
 Eligible applicants include current undergraduates, recent college graduates, midcareer professionals, and retirees who have majored in, or have extensively studied, one or more of the STEM fields.

 The Fellowship also works to change the way top teachers are prepared, partnering with colleges and universities that have agreed to provide Fellows with innovative, year-long classroom experiences, rigorous academic work, and ongoing mentoring.

 The Teaching Fellowship includes:

-- admission to a master's degree program at a partner university
+- admission to a master's degree program at one of three well-established partner universities

-- preparation for teacher certification in science, mathematics or technology education
+- teacher certification in science or mathematics education

 - extensive preparation for teaching in a high-need urban or rural secondary school for one full year prior to becoming the teacher-of-record in a science or math classroom